peterkuma/cl2nc/README.md

 ### 3.3.1 (2021-03-24)

-- Fixed an issue of the last record in DAT files skipped.
+- Fixed an issue of the last record in DAT files being skipped.

 ### 3.3.0 (2020-08-27)